 The suspect was probably a June bug.
 They don’t bite.

-We had a dog with back problems.
-As is, he would be partially paralyzed back problems.
+Ripley, one of our dogs, had back problems.
+He could have been partially paralyzed, so serious back problems.
 After his vet had put the kids through college repairing Ripley!s back, she told us about a permanent fix.
 So, after two operations, there was an operation that would have prevented the two operations.

 Of course, the surgery was available in Oklahoma, at the OSU veterinary school.